atomix/atomix.github.io/docs/latest/getting-started/index.md

 Once the configuration file has been created, start the cluster by bootstrapping the configured nodes:

 ```
-bin/atomix-agent -m member1 -a localhost:5001
+bin/atomix-agent -Datomix.node.id=member1 -Datomix.node.address=10.192.19.181
 ```

 ```
-bin/atomix-agent -m member2 -a localhost:5002
+bin/atomix-agent -Datomix.node.id=member2 -Datomix.node.address=10.192.19.182
 ```

 ```
-bin/atomix-agent -m member3 -a localhost:5003
+bin/atomix-agent -Datomix.node.id=member3 -Datomix.node.address=10.192.19.183
 ```

 {:.callout .callout-info}
-The local node could be specified in the configuration file, but specifying the local instance name in the `atomix-agent` arguments allows the configuration file to be shared across all the instances.
+The local node could be specified in the configuration file, but using system properties or environment variables or specifying the local instance name in the `atomix-agent` arguments allows the configuration file to be shared across all the instances.

 ## Creating a Java Client